rtlab1417/STM32_intro_shared/README.md

 It is encouraged to enter / code each practice personally.
 Avoid cloning a project at the beginning of learning.

 Comment 2:
-// HTML
-<p id="my-paragraph" > It is encouraged to enter / code each practice personally.
-Avoid cloning a project at the beginning of learning! </p>
+*It is encouraged to enter / code each practice personally.
+Avoid cloning a project at the beginning of learning!*

-// CSS
-#my-paragraph {
-   color: red;
-}

 1. GPIO - LED
 2. GPIO - LEDs Blink